 4. Analytics are Unavoidable

 Analytics, including business intelligence and manufacturing intelligence, has become essential for running a modern manufacturing or service business.
 Across all industries, analytics and BI are delivering insights that weren’t available before, enabling manufacturers and service providers to know more about their operations than ever before.
-Cloud ERP systems designed on a single database structure build in analytics and reporting so every phase of manufacturing can gain access, insights and improve operations.
+Cloud ERP systems designed on a single database structure build in analytics and reporting so every phase of manufacturing can gain access and insights, as well as improve operations.
 Cloud ERP systems are also becoming adept at providing advanced manufacturing metrics, including overall equipment effectiveness (OEE).

 5. Mobility is a Must

 Mobility is a must-have for manufacturers who want to manage their operations without sitting at their desks all day.
 Cloud ERP systems and the platforms they’re built on support mobile access to apps from any device that has an Internet connection anywhere in the world.
-Employees of all kinds, quality assurance to engineering to scheduling teams, want to work untethered to their desk and be on the production floor getting work done.
-Cloud ERP systems are making this possible.
+Employees of all kinds — from quality assurance to engineering to scheduling teams — want to work untethered to their desks and be on the production floor getting work done.
+Cloud-based ERP systems are making this possible.

 6. The Increase of Mergers and Acquisitions

-The quickening pace of mergers and acquisitions across manufacturing industries is one of the key catalysts of cloud ERP adoption.
+The quickening pace of mergers and acquisitions across manufacturing industries is one of the key catalysts of ERP cloud software adoption.
 For many small and mid-tier manufacturers, the most attractive exit strategy is to either merge or sell their company to one of the larger global manufacturing companies that aggregate smaller businesses together.
-Integrating legacy ERP systems between two or more merged manufacturers can be lengthy and expensive.
+Integrating legacy ERP systems between two or more merged manufacturers can be a lengthy and expensive process.
 Cloud ERP systems are often relied upon to provide a system of record that scales across the new entity, delivering the analytics, metrics and key performance indicators (KPIs) needed to track progress towards their goals.

 7. Increase Adoption of Hosted/Managed Services